 CSCI and PHAB IPI scores would be included in the reporting effort, as well as a discussion of other relevant BMI metrics (e.g., taxa richness, composition, tolerance, functional feeding groups, and habit measures).
 A synthesis of BMI, water quality, and PHAB data would be included in the reporting process.
 The SWAMP Stream Habitat Characterization Form, Full Version field forms, as well as all output data, would be provided in appendix format, along with representative photography of the sampling reaches.

-The ultimate goal of the bioassessment study is to evaluate the environmental condition of both Funks Creek and Stone Corral Creek by using the indicators of stream condition, as described above.
+The ultimate goal of the bioassessment study is to evaluate the environmental condition of both the identified sections of Funks Creek and Stone Corral Creek by using the indicators of stream condition, as described above.
 Along with the other studies described above, a comprehensive picture of baseline watershed conditions would be developed in order to inform the type of releases that should be made to Funks and Stone Corral Creeks under operating conditions.
 Based on the findings, recommendations of restoration projects for future consideration may also be included in the reporting process.

 Timing: The fieldwork required to complete the bioassessment surveys would occur prior to construction of dams on Funks and Stone Corral Creeks to establish the baseline conditions.
-Post-construction monitoring would occur for 5 to 10 years after start of operations.
-The Authority and the relevant permitting agencies (CDFW and the Regional Board) would determine if the frequency of monitoring can be shortened after 5 years.
+Post-construction monitoring would occur for 5 years, and if needed, up to 10 years after start of operations.
+The Authority and the relevant permitting agencies (CDFW and the Regional Board) would review the results of the 5 year monitoring and other relevant technical studies to determine if monitoring would need to occur past 5 years.
 The bioassessment specialists responsible for conducting the bioassessment surveys would coordinate directly with the permitting agencies to develop appropriate performance standards and success criteria for the BMI communities and PHAB conditions on both Funks and Stone Corral Creeks.

 Temperature Study